telerik/teststudio-docs/docs/automated-tests/desktop-testing/desktop-test.md

 ---
 # Dekstop Tests in Test Studio (Beta)

 Test Studio recording feature supports various desktop applications.
-To be able to initiate recording session against specific application, you need to list its executable in the desktop test.
+To be able to initiate recording session against specific application, you need to define which is this in the desktop test.

-> **Disclaimer**
-> <br>
-> <br>
-> The Desktop test feature is officially __released with Test Studio R2 2022 (v.2022.2.727) in Beta__ stage.
-It supports basic recording features including highlighting and partial test execution, elements repository represented in the Elements Explorer and editing the recorded elements.

 This article guides you through the desktop test configuration process.